kherin/kondir/README.md

 # kondir

 ## Project Description

-A flutter mobile app for booking management of driving lessons
+A flutter mobile app for learning about the traffic signs in Mauritius